cmclaughlin829/EDA_open_project/MVP.md

 events containing null values in the community_area_name field were removed to allow for summarizing the data by neighborhood in future steps.
 This affected less than 1,500 of the approximately 2.5 million events.

-To aid in our analysis, additional data for socioeconomic factors for each community over the same time period was downloded from the Chicago Data Portal. (https://data.cityofchicago.org/Health-Human-Services/Census-Data-Selected-socioeconomic-indicators-in-C/kn9c-c2s2).
+To aid in our analysis, additional data for socioeconomic factors for each community over the same time period was downloaded from the Chicago Data Portal. (https://data.cityofchicago.org/Health-Human-Services/Census-Data-Selected-socioeconomic-indicators-in-C/kn9c-c2s2).
 Population data from the 2010 census was also acquired. (https://www.cityofchicago.org/city/en/depts/dcd/supp_info/community_area_2000and2010censuspopulationcomparisons.html)

 Data from the crimes data set was resampled by month and plotted along with the corresponding arrests.